Taylor Dayne: Success

-In the United States, she achieved three gold singles, "Tell It to My Heart", "I'll Always Love You", and "Love Will Lead You Back".
+Dayne's second studio album Can't Fight Fate was released on October 31, 1989, by Arista Records.
+It continued her chart success and was certified 2× Platinum by the Recording Industry Association of America (RIAA).
+It includes the Billboard Hot 100 hit singles "With Every Beat of My Heart" (No. 5), "I'll Be Your Shelter" (No. 4), "Love Will Lead You Back" (No. 1) and "Heart of Stone" (No. 12).
+AllMusic editor Jose Promis retrospectively concluded, "Years after its release, this album stands the test of time, and can safely be classified as one of the more diverse and exciting dance/pop/rock albums of the late '80s/early '90s."

 "I'll Always Love You", a change-of-pace ballad compared to Dayne's earlier releases, was her breakout hit on the Adult Contemporary charts in 1988 and paved the way for future uptempo dance tracks such as "Don't Rush Me" (1988) and "With Every Beat Of My Heart" (1989) to gain acceptance on Adult Contemporary radio.
 In 1990, "Love Will Lead You Back", a Diane Warren composition, peaked at No. 1 on both the Billboard Hot 100 and the Hot Adult Contemporary Tracks chart.
+Matthew Hocter from Albumism stated that "Love Will Lead You Back" is "going on to be one of Dayne's most synonymous songs", noting "the phenomenal balladry" the singer delivered on the song.

-The string of hits from her first two albums, Tell It to My Heart (1988) and Can't Fight Fate (1989), proved to be the peak of her career.
-She went on to release two more albums in the 1990s, but had only one more U.S. Top 40 hit, her 1993 cover of Barry White's 1974 hit "Can't Get Enough of Your Love" (from her 1993 album Soul Dancing), which reached No. 2 in the ARIA Charts in Australia but only No. 20 in the U.S.
+Dayne went on to release two more albums (Soul Dancing and Naked Without You) in the 1990s, but had only one more US Top 40 hit, her 1993 cover of Barry White's 1974 hit "Can't Get Enough of Your Love" (from her 1993 album Soul Dancing), which reached No. 2 in the ARIA Charts in Australia but only No. 20 in the US.
+The song also reached the Top 20 in Belgium, Iceland, Ireland, the Netherlands, Switzerland, and the United Kingdom.
+In Australia, it was the 19th-best-selling single of 1993, receiving a Platinum certification for sales of at least 70,000 copies.
+Jose Promis from AllMusic called Dayne's cover version as "excellent" and "dance-lite".
+Greg Sandow from Entertainment Weekly complimented Soul Dancing as a "killer pop album".
+He added, "Can’t fault her choice of material; these are crisp, focused, hook-filled pop songs, every one of them a likely radio hit."
 Together with Arthur Baker and Fred Zarr, Dayne wrote "Whatever You Want" for Tina Turner's 1996 album Wildest Dreams.
 Dayne later recorded and released the song herself in 1998 as a single from her album Naked Without You.
-That album failed to chart, but Dayne continued to have hits on the dance charts into the 2000s.